Onoff (retailer): Early years

 The business was started in 1971 by Hans Westin, who imported Japanese audio products, and in 1973 the company went full-time.
 The first actual store was opened in 1976 in Åkersberga.

-The Onoff name was established in 1982 when the company - then known as Telecall - bought up Sigges radio and changed its name to Onoff.
+The Onoff name was established in 1982 when the company - then known as Telecall - bought Sigges radio and changed its name to Onoff.
 In 1985, a head office was built in Upplands Väsby.

 Finland and Estonia

 In 2001, Onoff established operations and shops in Finland and Estonia.